shuguang-52/shuguang-52.github.io/_pages/home.md

 <div class="row">

 <div class="col-sm-8">
-I am a four-year Ph.D. student and luckily advised by Prof. [Cairong Zhao](https://vill-lab.github.io/).
+I am a senior Multimodal Algorithm Engineer at Huawei Cloud.
+I obtained my Ph.D. degree from the School of Computer Science and Technology, Tongji University, and luckily advised by Prof. [Cairong Zhao](https://vill-lab.github.io/).
+During my PhD study, I collaborated with several researchers in the industry e.g. MSRA.
 I am passionate about computer vision research in the following topics:

 <ol>
+  <li>Larger Vision Model</li>
   <li>Human-centric Video Understanding: Trustworthy Person Re-identification-Robust, Security, and Privacy-Preserving</li>
   <li>MSRA Research Intern Directions: Infographic understanding & NAS benchmark </li>
 </ol>

-Currently, I base my research topics on emerging abilities in foundation models such as LVM for ReID and LLM for VIS.
 I am always grateful to those more senior who have a deep understanding of these topics for their advice.
 Besides, I am always willing to collaborate with people interested in relevant issues and provide corresponding guidance to younger students (undergrad or master).

 ### CV
 You can download my CV at [here](https://shuguang-52.github.io/papers/Resume_ShuguangDou.pdf).

-**I am actively seeking a Research Scientist or Postdoc Research Fellow.
-Please feel free to reach out if you have any suitable positions!**

 ### News
 {% for article in site.data.news limit:8 %}